tvdijen/simplesamlphp-module-monitor/README.md

 The XML-page will also set a HTTP reponse-code corresponding to the 'overall status':
 200 - Everything is OK
-417 - The is at least one warning
+417 - There is at least one warning
 500 - There is at least one error

 # Installation